 Anyone can get COVID-19.
 You are not alone.
 You may feel uncomfortable or nervous telling your close contacts.
 Remember you are protecting their health and the health of their family and friends by telling them as soon as possible.
 Tell close contacts you tested positive for COVID-19 and share the quarantine guidelines and how to get tested.

 Share the quarantine guidelines.

 Your close contacts may need to quarantine (stay home) depending on their COVID-19 vaccination history.
 Share the quarantine guidelines.

 If your close contacts have symptoms at any time, they need to isolate themselves from others.

 Tell close contacts where they can get tested.

-All close contacts with symptoms should get tested, whether they are fully vaccinated or not.
+All close contacts with or without symptoms should get tested, whether they are fully vaccinated or not.

 They can talk to their doctor about getting a test, call 2-1-1 if they don’t have a doctor, or get tested at a community test site.
 It’s best if they wait at least 4 days from when they were around you before taking a test.
 The test may not work if they get tested too soon.
 If they test positive, they should tell anyone they’ve been in close contact with.

 Right now, a lot of people are looking for testing and resources are limited.
 Testing appointments and home tests can be hard to find.
 Whether or not they get tested, they should follow the quarantine guidelines.